LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ### Thank you

-I hope you found this tutorial useful.
+I hope you found this lab useful.

 #### Cheers, Linda Luck